JessicaBarclay/react-webpack-babel-config/README.md

 ## Babel

-We need to installing the following four Babel packages
+We need to install the following four Babel packages

 `npm install --save-dev babel-core babel-loader babel-preset-env babel-preset-react`

-And lets add Babels default config file to root of our project
+And lets add Babel's default config file to root of our project

 `.babelrc`